Strapon Pegging NYC — Dominatrix Viktoria Sway reclining in latex

 Strapon Pegging

-You have thought about this more than you have thought about most things in your life.
-The idea of strapon pegging — being penetrated by a woman, deliberately, with her in control of every inch — lives somewhere between fantasy and fixation.
-Maybe you have done it alone.
-Maybe you have asked a partner and it went nowhere.
+You have thought about this more than you have thought about most sexual things in your life.
+Just the idea of being pegged — being penetrated by a woman, deliberately, with her in control of every inch — lives somewhere between fantasy and fixation.
+Maybe you have done some solo play.
+Maybe you have asked a partner and gotten a mixed response.
 Maybe you have never said it out loud.
 But the thought keeps returning, and it returns with force.
-If you are reading this page in Manhattan or anywhere in NYC, you already know what you want.
+If you are reading this page in NYC or anywhere really, you already know what you want.
 The question is whether you are ready to stop circling it.

 What Strapon Pegging Actually Is